What are the elements of the selection/hiring process?

 Does the department have a tattoo policy?

 Yes.
-The agency recently adopted a tattoo policy that prohibits any visible tattoos while in a short sleeve police uniform.
+The agency has adopted a tattoo policy that prohibits any visible tattoos while in a short sleeve police uniform.
 Applicants cannot use bandages or other products to conceal tattoos that would normally be visible.